ManyuDhyani/ManyuDhyani/README.md

 - 🌱 I’m currently doing my final project in Web Development called Event Rally (Stack: MongoDB, Express, HTML/CSS, Node.js).
 - 👯 I’m looking to collaborate on Mobile Dev, Web Dev and Recommender Engine.
 - 💬 Ask me about HashStrix.
+- 💼 I have 2 years experience, working as Full Stack Developer in Traveloft India.
 - ⚡ Fun fact: There are around 9000 different programming languages in the world.

 <h3 align="left">Languages and tools that I use:</h3>